rrevi/rrevi.github.io/_posts/2013-05-22-messages-having-many-forms.md

 ---
 published: true
 layout: post
-intro: On messages having many forms
+title: Message in many forms
-title: "One same message can be achived in many forms by teaching others a common behavior, by learning behavior from your ancestors, and by borrowing behavior through others."
+intro: On how one message can be achived through many forms

 ---